- Intellectual History of International Law: Empire and Religion

-- 11 April 2014: Academy Professor Jan Klabbers has been elected as member of the Finnish Academy of Science, more information (in Finnish only) at Finnish Academy of Science and Letters
+- 11 April 2014: Academy Professor Jan Klabbers elected as member of the Finnish Academy of Science (in Finnish)

-- 7 April 2014: Professor Martti Koskenniemi appointed as Professorial Fellow at Melbourne Law School
+- 7 April 2014: Academy Professor Martti Koskenniemi appointed as Professorial Fellow at Melbourne Law School

 - 1 April 2014: Apply now for Helsinki Summer Seminar on International Law.
 Topic of the 27th seminar is International Investment Law: Between Public and Private.

-- 21 Febuary 2014: New website launched for research project Towards a Credible Ethics for Global Governance
+- 21 February 2014: New website launched for research project Towards a Credible Ethics for Global Governance

 The research project “Towards a Credible Ethics for Global Governance” invites applications for a position of a postdoctoral researcher.